fako/writing/setting/the-valley.md

 Tera is too grown up to believe that her mother always has her best interest at heart and often doubts her mothers advice even if it is truly in her best interest.
 This dynamic mostly plays out around relationships of Tera.
-She often falls in love with men that ultimately will treat her badly, but any advice against them can meet with scepticism from Tera's side.
+She regularly falls in love with men that ultimately will treat her badly, but any advice against them can meet with scepticism from Tera's side.
 Meanwhile Sinia really doesn't want Tera to start a relationship that would threaten the bond between them, fearing the day that together with a spouse that truly loves her Tera would rebel against her mother and refuse to cooperate entirely.
 So Sinia's advice does steer away from such relationships, even if they could bring her daughter happiness.
-While paintings where Tera depicts herself in a happy relationship end up in storage, because Sinia refuses to step into them with her daughter, and therefor refuses for them to become reality.
+Meanwhile paintings where Tera depicts herself in a happy relationship end up in storage, because Sinia refuses to step into them with her daughter, and therefor refuses for them to become reality.

 The Zombie Society
 ------------------

-An issue that Sinia and Tera agree on is a problem for both of them and that they need to solve together is the constant influx of mindless savage clones into their society, through the constant use of teleportation portals in The City of Terniten.
+An issue that Sinia and Tera agree on is a problem for both of them, and that they need to solve together, is the constant influx of mindless savage clones into their society, through the constant use of teleportation portals in The City of Terniten.
 When exact copies of the royal family are turning havoc in the urban areas terrorizing the local population, then that's not good for the royal families image.